latifyildirim/DevOps_Projects/505-microservices-ci-cd-pipeline/README.md

 Target group        : `petclinic-rancher-http-80-tg` target group

 <!-- Secure listener settings -->
-From ACM            : *.clarusway.us   # change with your dns name
+From ACM            : *.begis.link   # change with your dns name
 ```

 * Configure ALB Listener of HTTP on `Port 80` to redirect traffic to HTTPS on `Port 443`.